By Robert Hewes, PhD

 Being a leader today is different from what it was 10 or even 5 years ago.
 Today’s workplace has a fast pace of change and many more demands.
 It also involves working with many teams usually across different time zones, etc. It’s a complex environment out there.
 Leading and managing have moved well beyond just commanding the troops to “get it done.”
 While there are a number of different leadership styles, the best leaders share some common traits.
-Below is a list of ten leadership traits to get you thinking about your own leadership approach for 2014.
+Below is a list of ten leadership traits to get you thinking about your own leadership approach.

 Developing Executive Leadership

 Join millions of team leaders who have trusted the expert faculty at AMA for their executive leadership training needs.

 - Be Results Orientated.
 Let’s put this right on the table: At the end of the day as a leader, you are responsible for delivering results however they are defined.
 In the end, it is not about effort, which is no doubt good and very much needed, but what really counts is what is accomplished.
 You have to keep this in the forefront of your mind as a guide to your activity.
 Great leaders spend their energy on the most effective activities to achieve the greatest outcomes.
 Remember, action orientation is good, but be oriented on the right actions.
 Don’t just be busy; be a busy leader who gets results.

 - Be Customer Focused.
 To get the best results, you have to know your customers.
 Customers may be internal or external.
 We all have them.
 (Note: If you don’t know who your customers are, you need to get an answer right away.).
 Everything you do needs to be directed at what customers need or will need.
 Get “outside the glass.”
 In other words, look beyond your area.
 You should find out what your customers want by asking them.
 You can’t intuit this one.
 You should continually listen to your customers; really listen to what they have to say.